sachnaror/mortgage_calc/README.md

 ## ❤️ Contributors

-- You, for using this app! 🎉
+- Me, Ofcourse, for building this app! 🎉
-- Our coffee mugs, for keeping us caffeinated. ☕
+- Ginger Tea, for keeping me 'Tearated'. ☕

 ---